-Floodplain and wetland ecosystems develop in response to flow patterns and the nature of the landscape between the river and the wetlands or floodplains.
-Floodplain works can change the flooding patterns, which will then lead to changes in habitat and vegetation.
-These changes can be expected to reduce or change the diversity and abundance (or both) of species in the ecosystem.
-In particular, they can lead to reduced numbers of native fish and to water quality problems.
+Floodplain and wetland ecosystems develop in response to flow patterns and the nature of the landscape between the river and wetlands or floodplains.
+Floodplain works can change the flooding patterns, which will lead to changes in habitat and vegetation.
+These changes can be expected to result in reduced or different species diversity and abundance, particularly reduced numbers of native fish, and water quality problems.

-- In management plans and actions for waterways, include strategies to: - maintain, restore or mimic natural inundation and drying patterns in natural and semi-natural wetlands and remaining native floodplain ecosystems - ensure adequate access for native fish to and from floodplain wetlands. - Flooding patterns should not be altered without proper environment assessment.
+- RMPs and actions need to include strategies to: - maintain, restore or mimic natural inundation and drying patterns in natural and seminatural wetlands and remaining native floodplain ecosystems - ensure adequate access for native fish to and from floodplain wetlands. - Flooding patterns should not be altered without proper environment assessment.